luoboboluo/VictoriaElectricityDemand-Xue/README.md

 ####  Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to explore the chane of elctricity demand in Victoria after Covid-19 pandemic.
+The purpose of this project is to explore the electricity demand change in Victoria after Covid-19 pandemic.
 Insights have been given to provide accountable future half-hourly electricity demand.

 ### Methods Used
 * Data Visualization